suwebdev/WATS-4000-gitbook/routing-urls/building-navigation.md

   }
 </script>
 ```
 In this example, we can imagine that we have some form being presented to the user.
 When it is filled in with data the `validate` method would be executed.
 If `validated` is `true`, then the user would be moved to the `confirm` route.
+Programatic routing allows us to execute some logic before moving the user to a new view.

 ```html
 <script>